justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/overview-of-the-dxp-cloud-deployment-workflow.md

 ## Deploy

-There are two main ways to deploy to services on DXP Cloud: deploying through the CLI, or deploying a successful build from the `Builds` tab in the DXP Cloud console.
+There are two main ways to deploy to services on DXP Cloud: deploying through the CLI, or deploying a successful build from the `Builds` tab in the DXP Cloud Management Console.

 ### Option 1: Deploying Through the Command Line Interface